-Calendar Board approved on 2/17/2022.
-Subject to change due to inclement weather, COVID-19 or other necessary conditions
+School Calendar Subject to change due to inclement weather or other necessary conditions.

 Daily Schedules, Arrival, and Departure

 Our goal is to maximize the time your child spends actively acquiring the skills and knowledge they need to meet their full potential.
 Time is a valuable commodity, which is why we choose to have longer school days and more time on task than your traditional school.
 We know that each child learns differently and comes to us with varying readiness, so within each block, your child will receive small group and one-on-one instruction in addition to whole group instruction.